What is a Mutual Fund?

 Step 5 – Plan Confirmation

-When you log-in you will get the plan as shown below.
+When you log in, you will see the plan below.

 Click on “See Recommended Funds” to proceed with mutual fund investment.
-Next, you will the list of algorithmically selected best mutual funds and investment amount.
+Next, you will see the list of the algorithmically selected best mutual funds and investment amounts.

-You can either go with the selection or can change the funds and the amount.
-For that, you need to click “I Want to change funds/amount”.
+You can either accept the selection or change the funds and amount.
+To do so, click “I Want to change funds/amount.”

 Click the tab “Next” to proceed with payment.